 For more information about magnetic tape volume labels, see Magnetic Tape Labels and File Structure.
+For more information about nonstandard labels, see Data Facility Product: Customization.

 The data on magnetic tape volumes can be in either EBCDIC or ISCII/ASCII.
 ISCII/ASCII is a 7-bit code consisting of 128 characters.
 It permits data on magnetic tape to be transferred from one computer to another, even though the two computers may be products of different manufacturers.